 Distributed energy resources are traditionally operated by simple, reactive controllers, which are suboptimal.
 We explore how learning-based control of these resources can improve their performance, increase the revenue generated, and minimize detrimental impacts on the power grid.
 We develop adaptive and distributed control algorithms that run on edge devices and compare their performance with various model-based and model-free control algorithms.

-Safe and Reliable Data-enabled Optimization and Control of Cyber-Physical Systems
+Safe and Reliable Control of Cyber-Physical Systems

 Data-enabled and learning-based control techniques are gradually being integrated into the operation of cyber-physical systems, from electric power systems and buildings to autonomous cars and intelligent transport systems.
 The operation of these systems is governed by the laws of physics and is subject to various constraints.
 We explore how physics and operational constraints can be incorporated in the design of these control and optimization techniques to ensure safe, reliable, and robust operation of these systems.